-One the last day the Rione “Sanita’” is the other must-see.
-Slightly less crowded than Spaccanapoli, but as colorful and unique.
+On the last day of my visit, the Rione “Sanita’” is another must-see.
+Slightly less crowded than ”Spaccanapoli,”but as colorful and unique.
 The Rione Sanità is located at the foot of the Capodimonte hill, a short distance from the historic center.

 It developed urbanistically from the seventeenth century, starting from the construction of the Basilica of Santa Maria della Sanità, becoming the area chosen by Neapolitan nobles and bourgeois for their homes.
 In the eighteenth century, its streets became the path of the royal family from the city center to the Reggia di Capodimonte.

 From degradation to the recovery of an immense and hidden heritage, in a neighborhood that has always shown a propensity for art and creativity.

 Since 2000, the arrival of the new pastor of the Basilica of Santa Maria della Sanità has marked the beginning of a process of requalification and enhancement of the historic-artistic and human heritage of the neighborhood.
 In fact, with the help of foundations, professionals, and associations it has been possible to create opportunities for redemption for young people.